sterlingbaldwin/acme_processflow/doc/quick_start_guide.md

         MPAS_O_IN = "mpas-o_in"
         MPAS_CICE_IN = "mpas-cice_in"
         RPT = "rpointer"
-        # Add custom file types here
+        # Add custom file types here for example
         # ATM_HIST_1 = "cam.h1"
         # ATM_HIST_2 = "cam.h2"

     # The jobs to run on each set, to turn off the job entirely leave its value blank
     [[set_jobs]]
+        # this will run ncclimo for both 5 and 10
         ncclimo = 5, 10
+        # this will run time series only at 10
-        timeseries = 5, 10
+        timeseries = 10
+        # this will run amwg only at 5
-        amwg = 5, 10
+        amwg = 5
+        # this will turn off the coupled diag
-        coupled_diag = 5, 10
+        coupled_diag =

 ```

 * For each run, the contents of output_path will be overwritten.

+#### Atmospheric only runs

-* This configuration setup assumes you want to run all the diagnostics, including the coupled_diags.
+This configuration setup assumes you want to run all the diagnostics, including the coupled_diags.
 If you're interested in an atmosphere only run, there are two changes to make.
+First, there's no need to transfer all the files, only the ATM files.
+Second, coupled_diag should be turned off

 Change these:
 ```